anephenix/mcg/NOTES.md

 ### TODO features

--   Adjust the name for the seed data file to /data/modelData.test.js

 -   Be able to pass --timestamps as an optional feature
 -   Pass attributes to setup in the model e.g. title:string description:text published:boolean
 -   Be able to specify relationships to other models